David Edward Reichle

-David Edward Reichle (born October 19, 1938) is an American ecologist who worked at the Oak Ridge National Laboratory (ORNL) and is known for his pioneering research on the movement of radionuclides in the environment and the carbon metabolism of forest ecosystems.
+David Edward Reichle (born October 19, 1938) is an American ecologist who worked at the Oak Ridge National Laboratory (ORNL).
+He is known for his pioneering research on the movement of radionuclides in the environment and the carbon metabolism of forest ecosystems.
 From 1967 to 1981 he was co-chair of Woodlands for the International Biological Programme.
-He served as Director of ORNL’s Environmental Sciences Division (1986-1990) and retired in 2000 as Associate Director of the Oak Ridge National Laboratory.
-His advanced text, The Global Carbon Cycle and Climate Change: scaling ecological energetics from the organism to the biosphere was published in 2020.
+He served as Director of ORNL’s Environmental Sciences Division (1986-1990) and retired in 2000 as Associate Director.

 Biography

-Born October 19, 1938 to Elsie and Edward J. Reichle in Cincinnati, Ohio.
-He bonded with the environment as a youth, freely roaming the steep, wooded hillsides of Fairview Heights overlooking downtown Cincinnati.
-As president of his senior class, he graduated summa cum laude, with a B.S. in biology and chemistry, from Muskingum University, OH, in 1960.
-He attended Northwestern University on a Danforth Foundation Fellowship, where he received his M.S. and Ph.D. degrees in biological sciences in 1961 and 1964.
+Reichle was born on October 19, 1938 to Elsie and Edward J. Reichle in Cincinnati, Ohio.
+He graduated from Muskingum University with a B.S. in biology and chemistry in 1960.
+He attended Northwestern University on a Danforth Foundation Fellowship, where he received M.S. and Ph.D. degrees in biological sciences in 1961 and 1964.
 He was a lecturer in ecology (1964) at the Chicago Academy of Sciences.
-His doctoral thesis was on The Distribution and Abundance of Bog-inhabiting Pselaphid beetles.
-A U.S. Atomic Energy Commission postdoctoral fellowship led to a life-long professional career at the Oak Ridge National Laboratory.
+A U.S. Atomic Energy Commission postdoctoral fellowship led him to work at the Oak Ridge National Laboratory.